This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• While the filling cooks, whisk together soy sauce, brown sugar, sesame oil, garlic, ginger, and chili garlic sauce in a small bowl.
+• Whisk together soy sauce, brown sugar, sesame oil, garlic, ginger, and chili sauce.

 Notes